yiisoft/view/README.md

 ```

 ### LocaleState of `View` and `WebView` services
 `LocaleState` like the previous state is not cloned when services are cloned.
-You can change the locale by using `setLanguage()`, which will be applied to all other instances including existing ones.
-If you need to change the locale only for a single instance, you can use the immutable `withLanguage()` method.
+You can change the locale by using `setLocale()`, which will be applied to all other instances including existing ones.
+If you need to change the locale only for a single instance, you can use the immutable `withLocale()` method.
 Locale will be applied to all views rendered within views with `render()` calls.

 example with mutable method:
 ```php